AbanoubYossef/Weather_API/README.md

 3. Make Your Changes and Commit Them: `git commit -m 'Add new feature'`.
 4. Push to Your Forked Repository: `git push origin feature-name`.
 5. Create a Pull Request to the Main Repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [Django](https://www.djangoproject.com/) - The web framework used for this app.
-- [OpenWeatherMap](https://openweathermap.org/) - The provider of weather data.

 ## Contact